ploegert/Performance.AspNetCore/README.md

 * Initially, my goal was to not need to create a build definition & add deployment steps
 * This quickly fell apart when I realized that for whatever reason I couldn't use the "Publish" command in Visual Studio to deploy the .net Core project with framworks for net461 or aspnetcore1.1.
 Even tho the deployment would "Succeed", the publish commands weren't copying out the .dll/.exe from the project
-* I ended up setting up a build defintion that had the steps for each project/deployment:
+* I ended up setting up a build definition that had the steps for each project/deployment:
     * dotnet restore
     * dotnet build
     * dotent publish (to .zip)